CPU support for SIMD

 • AVX

 Please make sure you only use the SIMD instructions supported by HPC15's CPU.
-The instructions supported by your own computer and Linux servers and hpc15 may be different.
+The instructions supported by your own computer, CSE's public Linux servers, and grading servers may be different.
 The simplest way is to compile and test your program on the server.

-For more information about different SIMD instruction sets, please refer to .
+For more information about different SIMD instruction sets, please refer to Intel Intrinsic Guidearrow-up-right.
 Roughly, MMX supports operations on integers, SSE supports single-precision floats and SSE2 supports double-precision floats and others supplement even more features.